sal-camacho/linux-operating-system/linux-add-manage-users.md

 # Activity Overview
-In this activity, you’ll use Linux commands to configure authorization.
+In this activity, you’ll use the useradd, usermod, userdel, and chown commands to manage user access in the Linux Bash shell.

-Authorization is the concept of granting access to specific resources in a system.
-It's important because without authorization any user could access and modify all files belonging to other users or system files.
-This would certainly be a security risk.
+Previously, you focused on authorization, the concept of granting access to specific resources in a system.
+Another important concept in security is authentication.
+Authentication is the process of a user proving that they are who they say they are in the system.

-In Linux, file and directory permissions are used to specify who has access to specific files and directories.
-You’ll explore file and directory permissions and change the ownership of a file and a directory to limit who can access them.
+When managing this, security analysts need to ensure:

+- not all users get access to the system,
+- new users (those who are new to the organization or a group) are added to the system, and
+- current users who change groups or leave the organization are deleted from the system.

 As a security analyst, setting appropriate access permissions is critical to protecting sensitive information and maintaining the overall security of a system.
 - Created a new user account with a home directory